HyperspaceMadness/Mega_Bezel/README.md

 **If you see artifacts on the game image like circles or interference patterns**
   * These artifacts which look like round swirls or circles like tree trunk rings are called a Moiré patterns which happen when a high frequency pattern is sampled at a lower frequency - https://en.wikipedia.org/wiki/Moiré_pattern

-    * The base cause of the Moiré pattern is usually the curvature in combination with visible scanlines, if you set the curvature to 0 the moire should go away
+    * The base cause of the Moiré pattern is usually the curvature in combination with visible scanlines

 * **How to fix**
     * Set **CRT Curvature Scale Multiplier** to 0, This will remove curvature from the game image but leave everything else the same